parkerhutchinson/stereo-resume/README.md

 A custom built CLI framework for myself to build out websites using contentful as a headless CMS.
 Using the Deno runtime to build a standalone binary command interface.
 [CLI Repo](https://github.com/parkerhutchinson/SCLI)

+## Retool Case Study
+As part of the evaluation I felt as though the current stack was not fast enough both on build and page load.
+FCP, TTI, and LCP were all considered.
+It was at this time I felt that moving the tech stack to vercel/nextjs would be the best solution as I've had great results from my work at Asana.
+The current build time was around 7 mins and the FCP was 2.5s~ with page performanace score of about 70.